Mercedes-Benz sells branch in Neu-Ulm: What does that mean for the employees?

 Mercedes-Benz verkauft seine Niederlassung in Neu-Ulm an Kreuter Medele Schäfer und Abel+Ruf, um die Standorte zu sichern.

-Mercedes-Benz sells his branch in Neu-Ulm to Kreutter Medele Schäfer and Abel+Ruf to secure the locations.
-(Symbolbild/MW)
+Mercedes-Benz sells its branch in Neu-Ulm to Kreuter Medele Schäfer and Abel+Ruf in order to secure the locations.

 Mercedes-Benz sells branch in Neu-Ulm: What does that mean for the employees?

-In a significant turn for the automotive industry in Germany, Mercedes-Benz announced the upcoming sale of his own car dealerships.
-This was recently recognizable by the first transaction, in which the branch in Neu-Ulm is handed over to the car dealers Kreutter Kreutter Schäfer and Abel+Ruf.
-The change of ownership will be carried out on December 1, as reported by the Augsburger Allgemeine .
-This decision affects around 8,000 employees in about 80 companies, and although there are many questions in the room, Mercedes assures that nothing will change for the employees in Neu-Ulm.
+In a significant turnaround for the automotive industry in Germany, Mercedes-Benz has announced the impending sale of its own car dealerships.
+This was recently demonstrated by the first transaction in which the Neu-Ulm branch was handed over to the car dealers Kreuter Medele Schäfer and Abel+Ruf.
+The change of ownership will take place on December 1st, as per the Augsburger Allgemeine reported.
+This decision affects around 8,000 employees in around 80 companies, and although there are many questions, Mercedes assures that nothing will change for the employees in Neu-Ulm.

 But how did this step come about?
-The group already announced in January to examine the sale of its car dealerships.
-In the past few months, intensive negotiations between the works council, unions and corporate management, which were also accompanied by numerous protests by the employees.
-For example, 25,000 employees took part in a nationwide day of action for their labor rights, as reported by the IG Metall .
-The agreement on the sales strategy, which was lengthy, comprises cornerstones that should ensure that no dismissals will be issued by the end of 2029 and the transitional compensation is 85,000 euros.
+The group announced in January that it would conduct an audit of the sale of its car dealerships.
+In recent months, intensive negotiations have been taking place between the works council, unions and management, which have also been accompanied by numerous protest actions by employees.
+For example, 25,000 employees took part in a nationwide day of action for their labor rights IG Metall reported.
+The agreement on the sales strategy, which was lengthy, includes key points that are intended to ensure that no layoffs are made until the end of 2029 and that the transitional compensation amounts to an average of 85,000 euros.

-In a works meeting, the almost 200 employees in Neu-Ulm were informed about the change of ownership.
-The sales price remains under lock and key, but there are clear requirements for buyers: you have to have sufficient trade expertise and economic strength.
+The almost 200 employees in Neu-Ulm were informed about the change of ownership at a works meeting.
+The sales price remains under wraps, but there are clear requirements for buyers: they must have sufficient trading expertise and economic strength.
 Mercedes-Benz also excludes sales to pure financial investors.
-According to a Mercedes spokesman, customer care remains unchanged, which should make the transition easier.
+According to a Mercedes spokesman, customer support will also remain unchanged, which should make the transition easier.

-Christine Kuwaldt, the works council chairman of the branch in Frankfurt/Offenbach, critically comments on the decision and describes the step as strategically wrong.
-However, IG Metall does everything possible to secure the rights of employees and sees the sale not only as a danger, but also as an opportunity for securing the future in retail.
-Other works councils also offer different perspectives on the negotiations and their challenges, as an example, the words of Javier Pato Otero, first authorized representative of IG Metall Mainz-Wiesbaden, can be mentioned, which also expresses concerns.
+Christine Kuwaldt, the works council chairwoman of the Frankfurt/Offenbach branch, is critical of the decision and describes the step as strategically wrong.
+However, IG Metall is doing everything it can to secure the rights of its employees and sees the sale not only as a danger, but also as an opportunity to secure the future in retail.
+Other works councils also offer different perspectives on the negotiations and their challenges.
+An example of this is the words of Javier Pato Otero, first representative of IG Metall Mainz-Wiesbaden, who also expresses concerns.

 A look into the future

-The two buyers, Kreutter Medele Schäfer and Abel+Ruf, have also founded a new company and now operate 15 locations in an economically potent market from Nördlingen to the Austrian border.
-In 2024, these gatherings suffered sales of over 575 million euros and employed around 1200 people.
-Observers can also expect further transactions in the coming weeks, since discussions are already underway with other potential buyers.
+The two buyers, Kreuter Medele Schäfer and Abel+Ruf, have also founded a new company and now operate 15 locations in an economically potent market from Nördlingen to the Austrian border.
+In 2024, these gatherings generated a turnover of over 575 million euros and employed around 1200 people.
+Observers can expect further transactions in the coming weeks, as discussions with other potential buyers are already underway.

-In summary, it can be said that the sale of the Mercedes branches is a strategic decision, which, however, does not remain without controversy in the workforce.
-The coming months will show how these changes will specifically affect the employees and the locations and whether the assurances made can actually be observed.
-The Fränkische Nachrichten report that the jobs will remain secure by the end of 2029-an enjoyable message for the affected employees in a time of uncertainty and Change.
+In summary, the sale of the Mercedes branches is a strategic decision, but one that is not without controversy among the workforce.
+The coming months will show how these changes will specifically affect employees and locations and whether the assurances made can actually be kept.
+The Franconian news report that jobs will be secured until the end of 2029 - good news for the affected employees in a time of uncertainty and change.